kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 While user interfaces for narrative apps are able to able to validate input to your app, it's wise not to rely on this functionality because other developers may call your module directly (and incorrectly).
-The following function can be placed in the header to your method and called to verify the correct keys are present in an input parameter object.
+The following function can be placed in the header to your app and called to verify the correct keys are present in an input parameter object.
 You also should consider type checking and or deeper input validation, especially for long running apps.
 ```python
     @staticmethod